liubryann/u-impactify/doc/sprint0/competition.md

 - Coursera [https://www.coursera.org/]
 - Khan Academy [https://www.khanacademy.org/]
 ## How is your product different?
 Our product is different because it’s intended use is for the not-for-profit sector whereas most other e-learning platforms are for-profit.
-U-impactify’s main goal is to help individuals who may not have the opportunity to go take courses at udemy or coursera due to financial constraints while on the other hand U-impactify can help these individuals through certain means such as the “giving garden” where students can apply for subsidized course offerings.
-Furthermore, the giving garden also allows students who have completed courses to volunteer their skills for consultants as well which gives them relevant experience, something no other e-learning platform does.
+U-impactify’s main goals is to bridge the gap between individuals in the social sector or otherwise, instructors, and social initiatives.
+It does this by offering courses created by consultants in the social sector at a lower cost to students signed up on U-Impactify.
+It further helps students signed up on U-Impactify through the “giving garden” where they can offer their skills gained through taking courses.
+It also helps consultants and organizations by giving them a centralized platform to search for each other which can reduce time and money spent seeking each other.
 ## If your product is better for specific users and/or specific scenarios?
 Yes
 ## Who are the users and/or what are the scenarios?